codecrafters-io/build-your-own-redis/stage_descriptions/auth-07-nm2.md

 ### Enabling a user

 The `ACL SETUSER` command can also be used to modify a user's status.
 The `on` flag can be used with this command to enable the user.
-If the user does not exist, the specified user will be created and enabled by default.
+If the user does not exist, the specified user will be created and enabled.
 If the user already exists, the user's status will be set to enabled.

 Authenticating using a user is possible only if the user is enabled.